-7 SPP § 5-301 provides: "This subtitle applies to all employees and State employees who are applicants for positions in the Executive Branch of State government, including a unit with an independent personnel system."
+&lt;sup>7 SPP § 5-301 provides: "This subtitle applies to all employees and State employees who are applicants for positions in the Executive Branch of State government, including a unit with an independent personnel system."
 (Emphasis added).
-We construe this statute to mean that a unit may still be within the Executive Branch of State government (for purposes of the WBL) if it has an independent personnel system, rather than if a unit has an independent personnel system, that, in and of itself, is evidence that the unit is a State agency.
+We construe this statute to mean that a unit may still be within the Executive Branch of State government (for purposes of the WBL) if it has an independent personnel system; rather than to mean that if a unit has an independent personnel system, that, in and of itself, is evidence that the unit is a State agency.